 Title IX became federal law on June 23, 1972.
 It prohibits sex discrimination in any education program or activity receiving federal financial assistance.
 In addition to equal opportunity in athletics, Title IX supports students who may be victims of harassment, dating violence, domestic violence, stalking and sexual assault.
-Title IX also protects pregnant and parenting students.
+Title IX also prohibits discrimination based on pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom.

-The Title IX Coordinator is available to take reports of incidents of harassment, dating violence, domestic violence, stalking and sexual assault, as well as any concern related to Title IX compliance.
+The Title IX Coordinator is available to take reports of incidents of sexual harassment, dating violence, domestic violence, stalking and sexual assault, as well as any concern related to Title IX compliance.

-Faculty and staff members who become aware of incidents of dating violence, domestic violence, stalking or sexual assault have an obligation to report them to the Title IX Office unless they are specifically designated confidential.
+Faculty and staff members who become aware of incidents of sexual harassment, dating violence, domestic violence, stalking or sexual assault have an obligation to report them to the Title IX Office unless they are specifically designated confidential.
 More information about reporting obligations can be found here.
 The Title IX Coordinator is also available to present trainings to faculty and staff members who may be interested in learning more about Title IX, University processes, legal requirements, reporting process and/or responding to disclosures.
 The Title IX Coordinator can be reached at abaker@binghamton.edu or 607-777-2486.